 11. The Gain-Loss Principle of Aronson & Linder

 In this lesson, we'll be looking at the gain-loss principle of Aronson and Linder, which is a principle of attraction.
 In other words, how well someone is liked by another person.
 After learning about this concept, you'll be able to test your knowledge with a quiz!

 12. Heterosexual: Definition & Meaning

-This lesson defines what a heterosexual is and why they are defined that way.
-It also defines and gives information about sexual orientation and what other types are commonly known.
+This lesson defines what a heterosexual is and examines the reasons that they are defined that way.
+It also defines and gives information about sexual orientation and other types that are commonly known.

 13. Homogamy: Definition & Theory